Skip to main content

 Participate in research

 Want to help researchers find new ways to diagnose and treat neurologic conditions?
-Contact the Neurology clinical trials team directly at 317-963-4823 or by email to get connected to ongoing studies.
+Contact the neurology clinical trials team directly at 317-963-4823 or by email to get connected to ongoing studies.

-2024 Clinical Research Data
+2025 Clinical Research Data

 new participants